microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 ```

 Converts the element and use type of the source matrix to the destination
 matrix.
+The source matrix remains valid and unmodified after this operation is
+applied.
 Validation shall enforce that both matrices have the same scope.

 ```llvm
 declare void @dx.op.matrixElementwiseUnaryOp(